airbytehq/airbyte/docs/integrations/sources/hubspot.md

     :::
     - **Not Recommended:**To authenticate using a Private App, select **Private App** and enter the Access Token for your HubSpot account.
 5. For **Start date**, use the provided datepicker or enter the date programmatically in the following format:
    `yyyy-mm-ddThh:mm:ssZ`.
 The data added on and after this date will be replicated.
+If not set, all data will be replicated.
 6. Click **Set up source** and wait for the tests to complete.
 <!-- /env:cloud -->